Donate

 Bipolar Disorder

-How to cope with bipolar disorder
+How to manage bipolar disorder

 No matter how down or out of control you feel, it’s important to remember that you’re not powerless when it comes to bipolar disorder.
 Beyond the treatment you get from your doctor or therapist, there are many things you can do for yourself to reduce your symptoms and stay on track.